Isaacre98/Isaacre98/README.md

 ## Hi there 👋

+I'm learning Python and Al to create solutions that can benefit a great number of people, regarding their mental health.
+As a former psychologist, I aim to mix my human-centered knowledge with technical skills to achieve that goal.
+I'm looking for mentors that can guide me in this journey, any type of feedback is welcome.

+I hope you enjoy my progress as much as I do!
 <!--
 **Isaacre98/Isaacre98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.